By Timothy Conway -- © Copyright 2007.

 In this context, it is worth noting that the Roman Catholic Church, until the right-wing ideological shift of its leadership in the USA and elsewhere in the late 20th-century, consistently emphasized the “universal destination of goods” doctrine, a grand doctrine still enshrined in the RC Church’s revised catechism of the early 1990s.
 The doctrine holds that “the goods of the earth are destined for the good of all, not just the privileged few.”
 (See articles at the "Engaged Spirituality" section of my website.)
 Similar wording of this doctrine is explicitly or implicitly upheld by most great spiritual leaders.

-Thankfully, Marianne Williamson, a very popular longtime "moderate" teacher of ACIM since the 1980s, has shown in her other work (like her eloquent book The Healing of America and her activist ministry in Detroit) that one can inwardly espouse certain ACIM principles while outwardly remaining involved with society and progressive solutions to dire problems.
+Thankfully, Marianne Williamson, a very popular longtime "moderate" teacher of ACIM since the 1980s, has shown in her other work (like her eloquent book The Healing of America and her activist ministry in Detroit) that one can inwardly espouse certain ACIM principles while outwardly remaining involved with society and progressive solutions to pressing problems.

 Speaking briefly but appreciatively of the good points contained within ACIM, we can gladly approve of ACIM's teachings on cognitive psychology, mind retraining, undoing the perception of fear and guilt with love and innocence, the importance of relationship and authentic forgiveness, and the realization [at the Absolute Truth-level, not the pragmatic, conventional level!] that "nothing bad/sinful has ever truly happened."
 This is all very sound wisdom within the limited, flawed metaphysical context that ACIM presumes and the condescending tone that the ACIM material uses in speaking to the reader.